salamander2/RaspberryPi/Git_setup_notes.md

 ```

 #### *I'm not an expert on Git, so I basically just use the following commands in this order*
+There are many good references on the internet. e.g. http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository
 Note: if you want to make a subfolder, you have to also put at least on file in it.

 #### Add